 He had tryouts at a few different teams, including Manchester United, which he failed. (yes you read that right).

-After dating fashion journalist/model Alex Curran for 5 years, the couple got a catholic married in 2007.
+After dating fashion journalist/model Alex Curran for five years, the couple got a catholic marriage in 2007.

 Curran has launched her own fashion line, written a fashion column for the Daily Mail and has experience in modelling.
-The couple have 3 daughters, Lilly-Ella (2003), Lexie (2006) and Lourdes (2011).
+The couple have three daughters, Lilly-Ella (2003), Lexie (2006) and Lourdes (2011).

-In September 2006, Gerrard published his autobio called ‘Gerrard: My Autobiography‘.
+In September 2006, Gerrard published his autobiography called ‘Gerrard: My Autobiography‘.

 This book went on to win the Sports Book of the Year honour at the British Book Awards.

-He was the cousin of Liverpool captain Steven Gerrard and the pair would play together bac then when they were kids.
+He was the cousin of Liverpool captain Steven Gerrard, and the pair would play together back then when they were kids.
 Steven was a year younger.

 “It was difficult knowing one of my cousins had lost his life”, Gerrard said.
 “Seeing his family’s reaction drove me on to become the player I am today.”

-Steven Gerrard Childhood Story Plus Untold Biography Facts – He knocked down a 10 year old with his Bentley in 2007
+Steven Gerrard Untold Bio – He knocked down a 10-year-old with his Bentley in 2007:

-Steven Gerrard Childhood Story Plus Untold Biography Facts –He is the 3rd player to make 500 or more Premier League appearances for 1 club
+Steven Gerrard Biography – 3rd player to make 500 or more Premier League appearances for one club:

 Loyalty is not too common in the modern game, but Steven Gerrard has stayed with Liverpool his entire career and enjoyed a long and successful career there.